Getting started

 Extracting all the ARule

-"hidden" in the data is the main purpose of ARM.
+"hidden" in the data is the main purpose of association rule mining (ARM).

 The general framework always followed by ARM techniques is to, firstly, generate all the frequent itemsets considering a set of MeaningfulnessMeasure